 Today's industrial electrician is a multi-faceted technician.
 Electrical and control system technologies are increasingly sophisticated and complex.
-The Industrial Electrical Technology program reflects the changing trends in the industrial climate while maintaining a broadbased curriculum blending theory and practical applications.
+The Industrial Electrical Technology option reflects the changing trends in the industrial climate while maintaining a broad-based curriculum blending theory and practical applications.